IstinNew/cpp-data-evaluation-tool/README.md

 ## cpp-data-evaluation-tool
-A C++ program that reads a CSV file, performs basic statistical analysis (mean, median, mode), and outputs the results.
+A C++ program that reads a CSV file (created with Google Colab/Python), performs basic statistical analysis (mean, median, mode), and outputs the results.
 This tool demonstrates fundamental data evaluation techniques using C++.

 ## Basic Data Evaluation Tool in C++
 This repository contains a simple C++ program that reads a CSV file, performs basic statistical analysis (mean, median, mode), and outputs the results.
 This tool demonstrates fundamental data evaluation techniques using C++.